Narasimha123001/Toxicity-Comments-Controlled/README.md

 ## **Project Goal**
 The primary objective of this project is to reduce toxicity in social media environments by automatically detecting and deleting harmful comments in real-time.

-## **License**
-This project is licensed under the MIT License - see the LICENSE file for details.

----

-This format ensures that each script is well-documented, making it easier for users to understand their role in the project!